Boeing X-37: Processing

-Processing for the X-37 is carried out inside Bays 1 and 2 of the Orbiter Processing Facility (OPF) at Kennedy Space Center in Florida, where the vehicle is loaded with its top-secret payload.
+Processing for the X-37 is carried out inside Bays 1 and 2 of the Orbiter Processing Facility (OPF) at Kennedy Space Center in Florida, where the vehicle is loaded with its payload.
 The X-37 is then placed inside a fairing along with its stage adapter and transported to the launch site.
 Previous launch sites have included SLC-41 and Kennedy Space Center LC-39A.

-Landing is done at one of three sites across the US: the Shuttle Landing Facility at Kennedy Space Center, Vandenberg Space Force Base, or Edwards Air Force Base.
+Landing is at one of three sites across the US: the Shuttle Landing Facility at Kennedy Space Center, Vandenberg Space Force Base, or Edwards Air Force Base.
 To return to Kennedy Space Center, the X-37 is placed into a payload canister and loaded into a Boeing C-17 cargo plane.
 Once at Kennedy, the X-37 is unloaded and towed to the OPF, where it is prepared for its next flight.
 Technicians must wear protective suits due to toxic hypergolic gases.